pjobson/aerohive_hiveap-330/BATMAN/README.md

 In a couple places I put `reboot & exit`.
 I do this, because just doing `reboot` will sometimes get you stuck in the shell.

+My network is named after Ghostbusters franchise all of the devices in this guide are as such, you may name yours whatever you like.

 ## Version

 **These instructions are based on OpenWRT 23.05.3.**